CosmWasm/wasmvm/builders/README.md

 ## Usage

-Create the Docker images, capable of cross-compling Linux and MacOS dynamic libs.
+Create the Docker images, capable of cross-compiling Linux and MacOS dynamic libs.
 As the builder images are all x86_64, it can be slow and memory intense to do this on a different architecture: